 Planning a trip to Belgium but you have limited time?
-You can visit Bruges and Ghent in one day, which allows you to see the main spots in each place on a day trip.
+Well, that was my case too, but Belgium is a small country, which means you can easily visit Bruges and Ghent in one day!

-Ready?
-I can’t wait to tell you everything about this day trip to plan the perfect itinerary in Belgium!
+Let’s go, I can’t wait to tell you everything about this trip to plan the perfect itinerary in Belgium!

 Best-Rated Tour